bucardo/bucardo_org/Bucardo/cli/index.md

 Additional parameters:

--   --force: Forces the database to be added without running a connection test.
+-   `--force`: Forces the database to be added without running a connection test.

 For example, to add three new databases on different hosts: